fabiommendes/iospec/README.rst

     Say your name: $name
     Hello, ...!

 The $name input string will be picked randomly by the iospec runner.
-We introduced the ellipsis syntax: it is used to match any number of characters inside the line (followed by an exclamation mark, in this case).

-There are many accepted indentifiers and some of them can also receive arguments.
+There are many accepted identifiers and some of them can also receive arguments.
 The arguments (when they exist) should be separated by commas and enclosed in parenthesis.
-We list all supported indentifiers in the table
+We list the most common identifiers in the table
 bellow:

 +----------------+-------------------------------------------------------------+